clarencecastillo/ntu-campusbot/README.md

 1. `Conflict: terminated by other long poll or webhook error`

-   Check that there is no other instance of the bot is running elsewhere.
+   Check that there is no other instance of the bot running elsewhere.
 2. Bot seems unresponsive when fetching **/news**?

    NTU Hub News page responds slowly, so you might need to wait a little longer for your news to arrive.